microsoft/Build26-LAB510-take-llms-from-prototype-to-production-on-aks/docs/README.md

 1. **Understood** AI Runway's decoupled architecture - core controller + out-of-tree providers + optional UI
 2. **Explored** the **ModelDeployment** and **InferenceProviderConfig** CRDs and provider auto-selection
 3. **Deployed** models to both CPU (KAITO + llama.cpp) and GPU (Dynamo + vLLM) with zero provider-specific configuration
-4. **Configured** advanced patterns - disaggregated prefill/decode, KV-cache routing, and Lustre-backed model caching
+4. **Configured** advanced patterns - disaggregated prefill/decode and Lustre-backed model caching
 5. **Validated** Gateway API Inference Extension with body-based routing across multiple models through a single endpoint
 6. **Integrated** self-hosted models with developer tooling (VS Code, Copilot CLI, OpenAI SDK) for private, low-latency inference
 7. **Monitored** deployments with Prometheus metrics and Kubernetes events
 8. **Connected the dots** from prototype to production - declarative CRDs, Git-committed manifests, and GitOps with Argo CD and Terraform for full platform engineering

+**You just built a production-grade AI inference platform on Kubernetes. 🎉**

+From a single ModelDeployment CRD, you deployed models across CPU and GPU, configured disaggregated serving for production-scale throughput, wired up automatic gateway routing across multiple models, connected real developer tools to self-hosted inference, and monitored everything with Prometheus - all using declarative, Kubernetes-native resources that fit into any GitOps workflow.
+This is AI platform engineering.

 ### Additional Resources